 Eligible applicants must:

-- Own or work on a for-profit, cooperative, or nonprofit farm or ranch, or plan to start a farm or ranch in 2020 or 2021, within the State of Colorado;
+- Own or work on a for-profit, cooperative, community, or non-profit farm or ranch, or plan to work on, manage, or own a farm or ranch in 2022-2023, within the state of Colorado

-Applicants who identify as being part of a community that has been marginalized or excluded from policymaking processes, such as Black, Indigenous, and other farmers of color, are encouraged to apply.
+The final cohort will be a majority-BIPOC, and we encourage applicants to apply who identify as being part of a community that has been marginalized or excluded from policymaking processes – such as farmers who are Black, Indigenous, people of color, women, LGBTQ+, immigrants.

 If you’re not sure if you qualify, or if you have other questions, please reach out to email@example.com.